aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/getting-started/common.md

 ## Provision Backend Storage Services

-To start provisioning api resources in the backend, go to your project directory and **execute the command**:
+To start provisioning API resources in the backend, go to your project directory and **execute the command**:

 ```bash
 amplify add api